siddikchowdhury0510/finance-pipeline/README.md

 ## Key Technical Decisions

+### Testing approach (all phases)
+- **Tests built alongside each phase** — rather than treating testing as a separate phase, tests are written alongside each component.
+Ingestion tests validate API responses and GCS landing.
+Loading tests validate schema and row counts. dbt tests validate transformation logic.
+Airflow tests validate DAG structure.
+This mirrors professional DE team practices where testing is part of the definition of done, not an afterthought.

 ### Phase 1
 - **Tiingo over Alpha Vantage** - Tiingo's free tier offers 500 requests/day vs Alpha Vantage's 25, making it practical for development and testing.